DACA Student Loan

 The U.S. Department of Homeland Security’s Deferred Action for Childhood Arrivals program gave Dreamers a form of protection and peace of mind, but it came with its challenges as well.
 One such challenge is securing financing from traditional banks, who remain wary about lending to DACA recipients because they may be considered “high-risk” clients.
 Despite these obstacles, there are still lenders who offer loans to DACA applicants in need of financial support for their education.

-for undocumented immigrants, the most common way to pay for college is through private student loans.
+For undocumented immigrants, the most common way to pay for college is through private student loans.
 This can be problematic because these borrowers have no access to federal aid or assistance programs like deferment.

-if you're a DACA recipient, don't forget to contact your school's financial aid office to find out if there are any programs available that might help you pay for school.
+If you're a DACA recipient, don't forget to contact your school's financial aid office to find out if there are any programs available that might help you pay for school.
 As we all know, DACA recipients don't qualify for federal student loans but your school or even the state might ask you to fill out the FAFSA form in order to apply for assistance from them.

-private student loans could be the answer to your financial worries.
+Private DACA student loans could be the answer to your financial worries.
 You might not qualify for any scholarships, but you can still find a way to gather enough money to pay for school.

 Going through private student loans is much riskier than going through federal aid programs such as Pell Grants or Perkins Loans because they're typically offered at higher interest rates and lack consumer protections like bankruptcy and cancellation provisions that come with government-issued student loans.
-Private lenders also generally require credit scores which international students don't always have access to due to their lack of US citizenship or documented residency status (DACA).
+Private lenders also generally require credit scores which international students don't always have access to due to their lack of U.S. citizenship or documented residency status (DACA).
 Depending on the lender's process, you might be able to apply either as a DACA recipient or as an international student.
 And you may be able to find a loan without needing a cosigner.